ml5js/ml5-website-v01/docs/data-types-of-datasets.md

 ---
-id: datasets
+id: data-types-of-datasets
-title: Datasets
+title: Types of Data
 ---

-## Ml5 datasets

 Sample ml5 datasets will be provided for easy use with the examples.
 They have been collected, cleaned, and in most cases labeled.
 They can be found in the [ml5-data-and-training](https://github.com/ml5js/ml5-data-and-training/tree/master/datasets) github repository.